 refresh_tokenA newly issued refresh tokennoOnly issued if the client is configured to receive refresh tokens

-scopeSpace separated stringnoIf not present the requested scopes where issued.
-If present the issued scopes may differ from the requested scopes.
+scopeSpace-separated stringnoIf not present, the requested scopes were issued.
+If present, the issued scopes may differ from the requested scopes

 token_typeBearer or other token typeyesDescribes how the token can be used.
-Most commonly Bearer token usage.
+Most commonly, bearer token usage

-If the user authorization is not complete the response will look as follows:
+If the user authorization is not complete, the response will look as follows:

 Pending Response